Return to Home

 Gap & Liquidity Risk

 The model assumes prices move continuously.
 In reality, markets Gap overnight from $100 to $80.
 A delta-hedger cannot adjust their position mid-gap, leading to "Jump Risk" bankruptcy.
+This is particularly dangerous for short option positions during earnings announcements or geopolitical events.

 Execution Failure